Table of Contents

 - Clarify your outcome.
 What problem are you solving this quarter?

-- Choose the model: control vs outcome vs autonomy.
+- Choose the model: control, outcome, or autonomy.

-- Scope it right: SOW with deliverables, out-of-scope, assumptions, and change-control.
+- Scope it correctly: include a statement of work with deliverables, out-of-scope items, assumptions, and change control.

 - Select vendors: shortlist 3–5; check references, security posture, and financial stability.

-- Price fairly: compare rate cards; consider hybrid (core fixed + variable burst).
+- Price fairly: compare rate cards; consider a hybrid model (core fixed plus variable burst).

-- Govern it: weekly ops reviews, monthly QBRs, shared dashboards, executive sponsor on both sides.
+- Govern effectively: hold weekly operations reviews, monthly QBRs, maintain shared dashboards, and assign an executive sponsor on both sides.

-- Protect knowledge: require runbooks, docs, and a structured knowledge transfer plan.
+- Protect knowledge: require runbooks, documentation, and a structured knowledge transfer plan.

-- PA plan exists to define transition steps, tool access, and asset/IP ownership from day one.
+- A PA plan should define transition steps, tool access, and asset/IP ownership from day one.

 Conclusion

-Choosing between staff augmentation and managed services, or comparing them to outsourcing, depends on your business needs, team structure, and desired level of control.
-All three models offer valuable benefits, but the right choice can save time, reduce cost, and boost results.
+Choosing between staff augmentation, managed services, or outsourcing depends on your business needs, team structure, and desired level of control.
+Each model offers distinct benefits, but selecting the right one can save time, reduce costs, and improve results.

 FAQs